 As stated above, we strongly encourage all pupils to join a trip.
-If, however, a child cannot join a trip it might be possible for us to arrange a timetable for them at school, although we cannot guarantee they will follow their usual teaching timetable.
+If, however, a child cannot join a trip a timetable for them at school will be arranged, although we cannot guarantee they will follow their usual teaching timetable.